jcolag/entropy-arbitrage/2022-10-06-arsenal-freedom.md

  > **SALESMAN**: Whoever you are, wherever you're from, greetings.
 Welcome to Minos, the arsenal of freedom.

-You might recognize the sales representative as [Vincent Schiavelli](https://en.wikipedia.org/wiki/Vincent_Schiavelli), who I feel like appeared in...pretty much everything with a sense of humor, until his death.
+You might recognize the sales representative as {% wiki Vincent_Schiavelli|Vincent Schiavelli|en %}, who I feel like appeared in...pretty much everything with a sense of humor, until his death.

  > **RIKER**: By whom?
  >